scala/scala-lang/_posts/2016-05-30-scala-center-advisory-board.md

 It was never intentional, but it's become a bit of a joke at EPFL that the "Scala Center Advisory Board" was born with an unfortunate acronym!
-So, when I chaired our inaugral meeting in New York two weeks ago, one of the first points I made to the attendees was that we have to exceed our acronym and earn the community's trust and respect, ensuring we provide a worthwhile and beneficial service to all users of Scala.
+So, when I chaired our inaugural meeting in New York two weeks ago, one of the first points I made to the attendees was that we have to exceed our acronym and earn the community's trust and respect, ensuring we provide a worthwhile and beneficial service to all users of Scala.